dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-ActiveDirectoryForest.md

 ## PARAMETERS

 ### -DirectoryContext
-The Active Directory context from which the forest object is returned.
+Specifies the Active Directory context from which the forest object is returned.
+Calling the
-Calling the Get-ADDirectoryContext gets a value that can be provided in this parameter.
+Get-ADDirectoryContext gets a value that can be provided in this parameter.

 ```yaml
 Type: System.DirectoryServices.ActiveDirectory.DirectoryContext